Acts 7:54-60

 “When they heard these things they were cut to the heart, and they gnashed at him with their teeth.”
 Acts 7:54

-Stephen sees heaven open and Jesus standing at the right hand of God.
+Stephen is stoned after seeing heaven open and Jesus standing at the right hand of God.

 “But he, being full of the Holy Spirit, gazed into heaven and saw the glory of God, and Jesus standing at the right hand of God, and said, “Look!
-I see the heavens opened and the Son of Man standing at the right hand of God!”
-Acts 7:55-56
+I see the heavens opened and the Son of Man standing at the right hand of God.
+Then they cried out with a loud voice, stopped their ears, and ran at him with one accord; and they cast him out of the city and stoned him.”
+Acts 7:55-58a

-Stephen knew the Jewish rulers had murderous intent towards him as they were extremely offended that he was preaching in the name of Jesus Christ and they “…gnashed at him with their teeth…” [Acts 7:54].
+Stephen saw the wrath, anger, and vengeance of the Jewish leaders and knew they had murderous intent towards him as they were extremely offended that he was preaching in the name of Jesus Christ and they “…gnashed at him with their teeth…” [Acts 7:54].
+Stephen and knew they were about to stone him to death.
 Those hostile attitudes of the Jewish rulers come by living by the flesh and fighting against the Spirit, which is to oppose Jesus Christ and Christianity.
-“Because the carnal mind is enmity against God; for it is not subject to the law of God, nor indeed can be.
-So then, those who are in the flesh cannot please God.”
-Romans 8:7-8

 Stephen calls on God to forgive his persecutors.

-“And they stoned Stephen as he was calling on God and saying, “Lord Jesus, receive my spirit.”
+“And the witnesses laid down their clothes at the feet of a young man named Saul.
+And they stoned Stephen as he was calling on God and saying, “Lord Jesus, receive my spirit.”
 Then he knelt down and cried out with a loud voice, “Lord, do not charge them with this sin.”
 And when he had said this, he fell asleep.”
-Acts 7:59-60
+Acts 7:58b-60

 Every day, those of today’s culture finds a way to afflict belief in God, to make it difficult to live for Jesus Christ, and to fight against the presence of the Holy Spirit.
 And every day we must be ready to share our born-again experience, which is the Gospel of Christ written on our heart.
 Every day we must live in Holiness, by the process of sanctification, to be able to forgive those who afflict us over and over again.
 The day we stop forgiving is the day grudges set in, the Holy Spirit is grieved, sanctification stops, and the life of Holiness is wounded with conflict.
 A forgiving heart separates us from the ways of an unforgiving, corrupt, and lawless world filled with antagonism.